-Mind you, if I was to do this all again, I wouldn't put those PV panels on the roof of my home.
-I'd build a separate garage, and use the PVs as the cladding.
+Mind you, if I was to do this all again, I would not put those PV panels on the roof of my home.
+I would build a separate garage, and use the PVs as the cladding.
 No roof tiles or corrugated iron would be necessary.
 See why at the PV pitch page below.

 Rather use them to roof your garage.

-Healthy choice foods are for those who have a serious desire to have no need of medication, and only a small reliance on doctors.
+Nutritious choice foods are for those who have a serious desire to require little need of medication, and only an occasional reliance on doctors.

 It does mean some changes in what you eat, and the solar electric breadmaker is only a small part of it.
 In short, it means going back to those supermarket items that your grandmother would recognise as food; sufferin' succotash should regularly be on the menu in the summer months when corn and lima beans are available.

-Plenty of fruit and salads, 100% whole wheat breads, adequate legumes like beans and peas and garbanzo beans, and yes maybe a little chili.
+Plenty of fruit and salads, 100-percent whole wheat breads, adequate legumes like beans and peas and garbanzos, and yes maybe a little chili.

-White rice has to go completely because of its extremely high glycemic index, read it's very fattening, and cakes and cookies are for high and holy days only.
+White rice has to go completely because of its extremely high glycemic index, read it is very fattening, and cakes and cookies are for high and holy days only.

-As we Dutch say, those who won't hear must feel; either make these changes to healthy choice foods or factor a lot of medical costs, not to mention pain, into the equation; and often an early demise.
+As we Dutch say, those who won't hear must feel; either make these changes to choice foods or factor in a lot of medical-costs, not to mention pain, into the equation; and often an early demise.

-Bernard Preston is a semi-retired chiropractor and self confessed health nut.
-He doesn't like pain and pills and studiously avoids doctors; sharp needles and scalpels are not for him.
-And he's willing to totally forego junk like sticky, sweet donuts to make it happen; they together with colas and energy drinks are total crap!
+Bernard Preston is a semi-retired DC and self-confessed food nut.
+He does not like pain and pills and studiously avoids doctors; sharp needles and scalpels are not for him.
+And he is willing to totally forego junk like sticky, sweet donuts to make it happen; they together with colas and energy drinks are total crap.

-He's the one who grinds the wheat berries and uses the solar electric breadmaker on alternate days; dinkum, it takes only five minutes.
+He is the one who grinds the wheat-berries and uses the solar electric breadmaker every day; dinkum, it takes only five minutes.